Honey is a bacteria-killing power house.

 When JD had his mast cell tumor surgery, he was not put on antibiotics.

-On one hand, I was glad because I like to use antibiotics as sparingly as possible and I like that our vet thinks the same way.
-He had a relatively large hole at the site of the tumor and incision on his chest where they harvested skin for his graft.
+On the one hand, I was glad because I like to use antibiotics as sparingly as possible, and our vet thinks the same way.
+But, on the other hand, he had a relatively large hole at the tumor site and an incision on his chest where they harvested skin for his graft.

 The original plan was to keep the wound open to the air, just preventing JD from licking it.
-JD, of course, had other plans, in spite of the fashionable cone he was sporting.
+JD, of course, had other plans, although the fashionable cone he was sporting.